quantitative-ecologist/experience-hunting-tactics/README.md

 Online repository to reproduce the results presented in :

-Fraser Franco, M., Santostefano, F., Martin, G. A., Julien, Kelly, Clint D., Montiglio, P.-O. (sumbitted to *Journal of Animal Ecology*) Experience shapes individual foraging specialization and success in a virtual predator-prey system.
+Fraser Franco, M., Santostefano, F., Martin, G. A., Julien, Kelly, Clint D., Montiglio, P.-O. (submitted to *The American Naturalist*) Experience shapes individual foraging specialization and success in a virtual predator-prey system.

 Provide a link to model outputs : **need to create OSF repository**